rclone/rclone/MANUAL.md

       --devname string                         Set the device name - default is remote:path --dir-cache-time Duration                Time to cache directory entries for (default 5m0s) --dir-perms FileMode                     Directory permissions (default 0777)
-      --file-perms FileMode                    File permissions (default 0666)
+      --direct-io                              Use Direct IO, disables caching of data --file-perms FileMode                    File permissions (default 0666)
       --fuse-flag stringArray                  Flags or arguments to be passed direct to libfuse/WinFsp (repeat if required) --gid uint32                             Override the gid field set by the filesystem (not supported on Windows) (default 1000)